silky/public_or_perish_talk/bam.md

 can contribute, and submit "pull requests" - which, as before, are a formal mechanism for suggesting changes.

-Let's look in a bit of detail at the possibilities here.

-One thing we can do here is to make all our research ideas public.
+Continuing further, we can do here is to make all our research ideas public.

 ***---- Click ----***